EssamWisam/cmp-docs/public/department/Extras/Opportunities/GraduateStudies.md

 You can check the different universities on [QS ranking website](https://www.topuniversities.com/university-subject-rankings/computer-science-information-systems?region=Europe&countries=de) and check their website.

 Some allow to apply through their website free of charge directly, and some required the application to be through a portal called [Uniassist](https://www.uni-assist.de/en/) which possibly requires your documents to be legalized through the German embassy and then sent to them and only after that you can apply through it.
 To understand more about Uniassist, consider [watching this](https://www.youtube.com/watch?v=FgoQOtt3dEc&t=823s) and for legalizing documents you can [watch this](https://www.youtube.com/watch?v=kGAWbz30DDM&pp=ygUo2KrZiNir2YrZgiDYp9mE2LTZh9in2KfYr9iqINin2YXZhNmG2YrYpw%3D%3D).

+In general, universities will give the most weight to your GPA and the extent to which the courses you covered align with those covered by undergraduates at the university.

 ### 💸  Funding and Monthly Expenses
 Now let's talk about the important stuff.